SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

    .. figure:: img/02_disk.png
       :align: center

-      OS and STON always have to be configured in separate disks.
+      OS and STON always have to be installed on separate disks.
-      항상 OS와 STON은 별도의 디스크로 구성한다.

    Usually the STON is installed on the OS disk.
    Log is also configured on the identical disk where OS is installed.